gavinschultz/gavinschultz.github.io/_posts/2015-02-05-C0AE-C0E1-initialize-galaxy-i.md

  - Divide the number by 4, ensuring a maximum of 63.
 While division can be computationally expensive, dividing by 4 would only involve two arithmetic right-shifts (`ASR`), or
  - Keep trying until we happen to get a number less than 64.

 The latter method is used here.
-To be honest, as that method requires an indeterminate number of cycles to complete, I myself would have preferred a simple division by 4.
+To be honest, as that method requires an indeterminate number of cycles to complete, I myself might have preferred a simple division by 4.
+On the other hand, in our discussion on the random number generator we determined that the more cycles it runs, the better the randomness of the results.
 But let's press on.

 ```
 C0B9: 8E 25 19     LDX #$2519  Set X = $2519